icehawk/icehawk.github.io/Contents/docs/icehawk/delegation.md

 ## Defaults

-The IceHawk component ships with a default delegate class ([_IceHawkDelegate.php_](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/Defaults/IceHawkDelegate.php)) you can use.
+The IceHawk component ships with a default delegate class ([_IceHawkDelegate.php_](https://github.com/icehawk/icehawk/blob/@icehawk/icehawk-version@/src/Defaults/IceHawkDelegate.php)) you can use if you don't need any set up.

 The required interface of the delegate object is: `IceHawk\IceHawk\Interfaces\SetsUpEnvironment`